 2030 – Year of the Talking Lavatory Who Sings to You and Is Alive

 Unlike the Chinese Zodiac, my calendar is not cyclical.
 One does not return to the Year of the Aphid after New Year’s Eve of the Year of the Talking Lavatory Who Sings to You and Is Alive.
 No, no, no.

 Additional years will be added if required.

-I will ask webmaster Neil if there’s a way to hack the date display of this blog to conform to the new calendar.
-But he’d better get a move on.
+I’ll find out if there’s a way to hack the date display of this blog to conform to the new calendar.
+But I’d better get a move on.
 We’re already halfway through the Year of the Aphid.